For the Record: Budget, Financial Reporting, Planning, and Performance

 The Government Performance and Results Act Modernization Act (GPRAMA) of 2010 requires federal agencies to formally monitor and review organizational performance through strategic reviews, budget requests, performance plans, and performance reports.
-AFRH’s governing legislation (Title 24, United States Code, Chapter 10) also requires periodic inspection by the Department of Defense’s Inspector General (DoDIG) and other organizations.
+AFRH’s governing legislation (Title 24, United States Code, Chapter 10) requires periodic inspection by other organizations.

 Strategic Plan: Outlines goals and objectives for achieving the agency’s mission, serving as an internal decision-making guide.
 The Home publishes its strategic plan at least once every four years, in alignment with presidential administrations and as the Home’s mission evolves with generational and industry trends.